 Josep Capdeferro is a Legal Historian specialised in the Early Modern period (16th-18th centuries).
-He is an associate professor at Universitat Pompeu Fabra (Barcelona).
+He is associate professor at Universitat Pompeu Fabra (Barcelona).
 Most of his works are based on archival research.

 Some of his recent works focus on a singular court called "Tribunal de Contrafaccions" (early 18th century), the punishment that adulteress women received in Barcelona at the "Casa de les Egipcíaques" (15th-18th centuries), parliamentary dynamics (parliamentary committees) and institutional accountability.